lookit/lookit-docs/docs/source/researchers-start-here.rst

 Slack is our primary means of communication about new features, best practices, etc. It’s also where you should go with any questions or technical support requests.
-There are a lot of participating researchers (over 350 at last count!) who may be able to help!
+There are a lot of participating researchers (over 400 at last count!) who may be able to help!

 B. Legal/logistical steps
 -------------------------

-You can go ahead and create an account on Lookit to start preparing your studies right away, but to actually run studies on Lookit, your lab will need to review the Terms of Use and sign a one-time institutional agreement with MIT.
+You can go ahead and create an account on Lookit to start preparing your studies right away, but to actually collect data from families on Lookit, your lab will need to review the Terms of Use and sign a one-time institutional agreement with MIT.
 Any studies you run will need to be approved by your own IRB, just like studies you run in person.
 For more detail, see :ref:`IRB and legal information <legal>`.
 Note that you only need **one agreement** per PI (not separate